liboz/suds-lxml/README.rst

 =================================================

-This project was started because I had to deal with large SOAP return envelopes and wanted to use suds.
-However, it was simply too slow.
+This project was started because I had to deal with large SOAP return envelopes and I wanted to use suds.
+However, suds was simply too slow.

 Here are some initial benchmarks for just the parsing on a 30 MB return envelope.
 We take the average over 10 iterations: